queer/utt/README.md

 ### Why is it so big???

-Unfortunately, supporting everything under the sun requires dragging in a pretty ridiculous number of packages 3:
+Unfortunately, supporting everything under the sun requires dragging in a pretty ridiculous set of libraries.
+For example, to support Python dict notation, utt drags in an entire Python implementation via `jython-standalone`.

 ## What and why